MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/map-reduce-filter.md

-# map reduce filter
+# map, reduce, and filter

-We use the `map`, `reduce` and `filter` methods on an array.
+We use the `map`, `reduce`, and `filter` methods on an array.
 These are not available on other data types (in Python, these are standalone functions and you can pass any iterable to them).

 They will a **new** object after the applying transformation.
 The old array will not be affected, unless you reassign over the same name.